 Ancient Greek Modes and Pentachord.

 Here is below, in ancient Greece, the idea behind the Pentachord and Modes.
 Penta (from Greek "five of something" and chord (chordon - "string").
 The picture below, with the black dots, "explains" the principle of an instrument with five strings.
 Three full tones and one semitone.
-See the position of this semitone in D mode for instance and compered it with the minor key we have today.
-Take a look now at the picture: All transposed modes in C major and see the difference between D Dorian and D natural minor.
-This why we consider Modes as being different as Scales.
+See the position of this semitone in D mode for instance and compare it with the minor key we have today.

-Now, let’s have a look at the picture: Modes in C major, below.
+So let's start now with Modes we use today. (at least at this point we can be certain about what we assert) There are seven modes: Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian and Locrian.
+Let’s take a look at the picture: Modes in C major, below.
 They are all the modes in C major: C Ionian, D Dorian, E Phrygian, F Lydian, G Mixolydian, A Aeolian, B Locrian.
 Very often, one takes the image of the white keys of a piano played from C to C, to D to D and so on.
 (See picture below)The whites keys from C to C give the Ionian mode, from D to D the Dorian mode, from G to G the Mixolydian mode and so on.
 It is a matter of shift.
 See more in detail the Comparison Mode picture Below.
 You will notice the right shift among the notes.
 So, what is crucial here to understand is the result of that shift.
-In C Ionian, we have a major Third, (C, E, G. However, in D Dorian it a minor Third (F, A, C).
+In C Ionian, we have a major Third, (C, E, G. However, in D Dorian it a minor Third (D, F, A).
 This is the "purpose" of the modes.
 It is to give to each mode its colouration.
+Take a look now at the picture: All transposed modes in C major and see the difference between D Dorian and D natural minor.
+This why we consider Modes as being different as Scales.

 Guitar audio and Piano audio